Corruption in Argentina: Zannini case (2013)

 Carlos Zannini, the Executive Legal Advisor for the Kirchner administration, was accused in 2012 of several charges, including embezzlement of public funds, money laundering, and corruption.
 From 2003 to 2011 his personal wealth was reported to have increased by nearly thirty-eightfold (in pesos).
 A complaint was filed to this effect with Judge Norberto Oyarbide; the case was suspended for a time and only recently was the complaint further pursued.

 It has been reported that members of Kirchner's administration and of the government have stalled the case and interfered in many ways.
 For instance, when Oyarbide ordered an investigative raid on Zannini's property to attain evidence, Carlos Liuzzi, a presidential secretary and subordinate of Zannini's, reportedly called him and ordered him to cancel the raid and offered him a bribe.
 Cabinet Chief Jorge Capitanich was asked to comment on the accusation, although no clear answers have been given.
 Press Secretary Oscar Parrilli stated that such accusations were false and that no call was ever made.
 Oyarbide, however, has publicly stated that he did receive a call from Liuzzi asking him to halt the raid.

+2020s

+In 2025, leaked recordings alleged Karina Milei received kickbacks from a contract with the National Agency for Disability.